 There are other tools that make it easier to tackle your email.
 Check out these email management apps to tidy up your inbox.

-- SaneBox: This low-cost app works with any email client and studies your behavior to understand which messages are high- or low-priority.
+- SaneBox: This low-cost app works with any email client and studies your behaviour to understand which messages are high- or low-priority.
 SaneBox provides a daily digest of messages you received while banishing distracting emails to secondary folders.
 The app also unsubscribes you from emails you never read and offers features such as reminders and automatic attachments.

 - Sortd: This free Gmail app turns your inbox into an intuitive task list.
 The drag-and-drop model lets you create categories and get a visual layout of your weekly schedule.
 Add notes, set up priority lists, and basically transform a mountain of clutter into an organized workflow.